 As part of your workday, you probably spend a lot more time looking over presentations and mockups than you do looking over official documents, such as articles of incorporation and financial statements.
 However, these are exactly the types of documents that the investment due diligence team will focus on.
 So keep this in mind as you start the process of gathering candidate documents ahead of time.
 Founding documents, employee contracts, leases, partnership agreements, NDAs and any other documents that look official and important should catch your eye during the document-gathering phase.

-Going into the due diligence process, you may be wary of sharing documents containing your most valuable intellectual property.
+Going into the due diligence process, you may be wary of sending documents containing your most valuable intellectual property.
 You’re not alone.
 Most startups share this concern.

 Note, however, that an enterprise-class VDR will have a powerful copyright-protection tool on your side: automated dynamic watermarking.
 When you leverage this tool, the virtual data room will automatically stamp all documents with the specific recipient’s email address.
 This will strongly discourage leakage, while promoting confidentiality.